Ph-IRES/workshop_data-analysis/statistics/mixed_models/README.md

 ![](Rplot04.png)
 Fig 5.
 4 additional plots that allow you to determine the distribution that most closely fits `total_length_mm`

+## Identifying the Distribution Family for you Hypothesis Test

+It is especially important to identify the correct statistical distribution for your **response variable**, so the plots above can be used to help with identifying the correct distribution family for that.

+Here are some rules of thumb:
+* Binomial
+	* if your unit of observation falls into one of two categories, such as Male or Female, then your data is binomial
+	* percentage and proportion data that can be converted to count data is binomial

 ---

 ## Make Visualization of Hypothesis Test